nickzoic/nick.zoic.org/art/blasphemous-geometries/index.md

 ### Trivial: 0-, 1-, 2- connected

+Disconnected, connected in pairs, or connected in an infinite line.
+None of these are very interesting!

 ### Ugly: 3-, 4-, 6- connected

 A 4- connected grid is the obvious option, the familar grid of graph paper,